Stamp out disease! What do you need to know?

 Control alternative hosts and volunteers:

-Crop residues can be managed to minimise carryover of pathogens into subsequent crops.
-Crop residues should be incorporated as soon as possible after harvest, except where Fusarium wilt is present.
+Crop residues should be managed to minimise carryover of pathogens into subsequent crops.
+Incorporate crop residues as soon as possible after harvest, except where Fusarium wilt is present.
 Where Fusarium wilt is present, residues should be slashed and retained on the surface for at least one month prior to incorporation.
-Fusarium wilt can also survive and multiply on the residues of non-host crops such as cereals.
-Current recommendations are that residues should be incorporated or removed as soon as possible after harvest.
+Fusarium wilt can also survive and multiply on the residues of non-host crops such as cereals, some legumes and canola.
+Current recommendations are that residues of all crops should be incorporated or removed as soon as possible after harvest.

 Successive crops of cotton can contribute to a rapid increase in disease incidence.
 A sound crop rotation strategy should be employed, using crops that are not hosts for the pathogens present.
-The Cotton Rotation Finder (listed under tools, below) can assist in understanding how rotation crops will impact disease load.
+The Cotton Rotation Finder (listed under tools, below), the Australian Cotton Production Manual, and the Cotton Pest Management Guide can assist in understanding how rotation crops will impact disease load.

 Managing the host crop:

 A healthy crop is more able to express natural resistance to disease.
 Strong seedling vigour can also assist the plant to cope with pathogens.
 A balanced approach to crop nutrition, especially with nitrogen and potassium, will make plants less susceptible to disease.
 Both deficiencies and excesses can create favourable conditions for the development of diseases such as Verticillium wilt and Alternaria leaf spot.
 Excess nitrogen greatly increases the risk of boll rot, particularly in fully irrigated situations.

 A particular plant may be immune, resistant or susceptible to disease.
 The term ‘tolerant’ implies reasonable yield performance despite the presence of disease.
 Disease risk is greater in back to back fields increasing the importance of planting resistant varieties.
-F-rank and V-rank are used to describe the Fusarium and Verticillium disease resistance rankings.
+There are a number of varieties that have good resistance to Verticillium wilt or Fusarium wilt, with the levels of resistance indicated by higher V-rank or F-rank respectively.
+In addition to resistance, consider the seedling vigour of a variety particularly when watering up or planting early.

 Managing environmental conditions: